 Interested in teaching art subjects and practices.
 Proficient in 2D based practices including painting and drawing and art theory and history.
-Teaching experience totalling 3+ years in K-12 all subjects, and almost 1 academic year experience as a Teaching Assistant at UCSC.
+Teaching experience totalling 3+ years in K-12 all subjects, and 1 academic year experience as a Teaching Assistant at UCSC.

 - TEACHING ASSISTANT: UC SANTA CRUZ (2017-Present)

 - Spring 2018: Environmental Art (Art Department)

 - Winter 2018: Art 10D 2D Foundations (Art Department)